celtera/avendish/book/src/foreword.md

 In contrast, Avendish processors can be written in a way that does not depend on *any* existing library, not even the standard C or C++ libraries, which makes them trivially portable to such platforms.
 The only required thing is a C++ compiler, really!

+Note that due to limited funding and time of the developer, not all backends support all features.
+In some cases this is because the backend has no way to implement the feature at all (for instance, a `string` output port in a VST plug-in), in other cases just because by lack of time, but it's on the roadmap!
+In general features are prototyped implemented in the [ossia score](https://ossia.io) back-end first.
+Then they are migrated to the others back-end when the feature has proven useful and the API has been tested with a few different plug-ins and use-cases.

 # Why C++

 To ease porting of most effects, which are also in C++.
 Step by step, we will be able to lift them towards maybe higher-level descriptions, but first I believe that having something in C++ is important to allow capturing the semantics of the vast majority of media processors in existence.